 The economic metamorphosis we propose will move away from tax on work and production towards tax on resource use.
-Our philosophy is that land values should be shared, so “owners” of land and its resources must pay an annual rent to the public for the privilege, instead of paying income tax.
-That is they currently have their earned income confiscated by government, while they are praised for getting a windfall gain from sale of their property.
-While we allow the private capture of land value gains, both banks and property owners will benefit and the money supply will have to keep increasing.
+Our philosophy is that nobody should profit from owning land.
+Land location values should be shared, so “owners” of land and other natural monopolies must pay an annual rent to the public for the privilege, instead of paying income tax or rates.
+People currently have their earned income confiscated by government, while they are praised for getting a windfall gain from sale of their property.
+This is unacceptable.
+While we continue to allow the private capture of land value gains, both banks and property owners will benefit and the money supply will have to keep increasing.
 The gap between land “owners” and the rest will keep widening.

 Our solutions will go a long way to tackling resource depletion, climate change, environmental damage, unemployment and poverty, while at the same time unleashing the human creativity and entrepreneurial spirit required to meet the big challenges ahead.

-Without fundamental currency and tax reform, the future could be brutal – the old economy will struggle in its death throes while the new one emerges.
+Without these fundamental paradigm shifts, the future could be brutal – the old economy will struggle in its death throes while the new one emerges.
 Our party will be a catalyst in birthing this new economy and give New Zealand a measure of resilience to withstand the shock coming our way.

-For a welcome and a brief description of our major policy, go here
+For a brief description of our major policy, go here